MicrosoftDocs/azure-databases-docs/articles/cosmos-db/how-to-container-copy.md

 # Create and manage container copy jobs in Azure Cosmos DB (Preview)

-[Container copy jobs](container-copy.md) help create copies of containers in Azure Cosmos DB accounts.
+[Copy jobs](container-copy.md) help create copies of containers in Azure Cosmos DB accounts.

-This article describes how to create, monitor, and manage container copy jobs using Azure CLI commands.
+This article describes how to create, monitor, and manage copy jobs using Azure CLI commands.

 ## Prerequisites